Ethnic stereotypes in comics: Chop-Chop

-In the next revival of the Blackhawks (with issue #244, Jan-Feb 1976), Chop-Chop got a new name, Chopper, and was treated pretty much like all the other members of the team.
+In the next revival of the Blackhawks (with issue #244, Jan–Feb 1976), Chop-Chop got a new name, Chopper, and was treated pretty much like all the other members of the team.
 He was no longer an ethnic caricature and the decades of his portrayal as one were simply ignored as if they had never happened.
 It took a third revival of the title in 1982 (Blackhawk #251) to finally address that issue.
 Writer Mark Evanier and artist Dan Spiegle avoided all the racial and ethnic stereotypes that had previously defined Chop-Chop's character except one.
 They put him back in the coolie outfit that the character had worn for a large part of his existence.
 This was a deliberate move so they could examine why Chop-Chop was not treated like a full member of the team in a story titled "What's the Matter with Chop-Chop?" (#265, December 1983).
 The story has the other Blackhawks examine their attitudes and feelings and, at the end, Wu Cheng gets respect and a uniform.

-Howard Chaykin's 1987 Blackhawk limited series explains the earlier stereotypical representations as a comic-book-within-a-comic-book and the Chop-Chop of that team expresses indignation toward them.
+Howard Chaykin's 1987 Blackhawk limited series explains the earlier stereotypical representations as an in-universe comic book, which Chop-Chop expresses indignation towards.